With the popularity of high intensity training

 If you are experiencing cravings for sugary, salty foods (comfort foods) especially late at night, this might be a sign that your body has become toxic.
 It is EASY to become toxic in today’s world.
 Most of the foods you find at grocery stores and restaurants are full of pesticides, artificial ingredients, and even hormones that DESTROY your metabolism.
 Add to this the pollutants in the air and certain products you may use every day for hygiene and it is no wonder we are internally polluted.
 The results of this include brain fog, accelerated metabolic aging (biological aging), bloating, and most disturbing it can make releasing fat almost impossible.

-toxins are stored in your adipose tissues; your body does this to protect you from a lot of negative effects.
+You see, toxins are stored in your adipose tissues; your body does this to protect you from a lot of negative effects.
 So even when you run a calorie deficit; your body wisely does not shrink these fat cells (thus releasing these toxins).
 It makes sense and the science backs it up.
 No wonder getting a great body is so hard to accomplish!

 How to Safely Release Toxins...